TUI¶

 the explicit ui subcommand, or use the --ui overlay on

-agentgrep grep / find / fuzzy to open it
+agentgrep grep / find to open it

 pre-filled with that subcommand’s query.